5 FAM 770

 (3) Maintain Department design and content standards, including a link to the main State Internet site.
 Missions abroad also should provide links to appropriate sections of the IIP Web site.

-(4) Coordinate information exclusively or primarily for domestic U.S. audiences with PA/EI.
+(4) Coordinate information exclusively or primarily for domestic U.S. audiences with PA/WM.

 (5) Sites abroad should inform regional bureaus and IIP of major changes in content and design.